Impeachment of Robert Harley, Earl of Oxford: Imprisonment

 Despite the seriousness of the charge, Harley's lodgings in the Tower were fairly comfortable, as was common for noblemen.
 Despite his bad health he was prepared for any outcome.
 As treason was a capital crime, Harley was potentially facing the death penalty.
-A "paper war" raged outside Parliament as writers and journalist portrayed the trial from different perspectives.
+A "paper war" raged outside Parliament as writers and journalists portrayed the trial from different perspectives.
 While John Dunton wrote an attack on the former First Minister, both Daniel Defoe and Jonathan Swift published accounts of the events designed to vindicate Harley's conduct.

 While in the Tower, Harley's already poor health grew worse.
 He suffered from rheumatism and likely also pneumonia.
 His wife was permitted to stay and nurse him, until she also fell ill.

 A month after Harley was imprisoned, his former Scottish Secretary raised the banner of the exiled James at Braemar in the Scottish Highlands.
 The ensuing Jacobite rebellion broke out in Scotland and spread to Northern England.
 Planned risings in southern England and Ireland were stalled by arrests.
 Two battles at Sheriffmuir in Scotland and Preston in England halted the early momentum of the Jacobites.

 The ensuing panic led to further accusations against Harley that he was complicit in the current rebellion.
 However, this may have saved his life as it led to a long delay in the prosecution of his case, as it was overtaken by the need to deal with the fallout of the rising.
 By early 1716 the rebellion was defeated.
 Several of its leaders were lodged in the Tower at the same time as Harley, and some, including the Earl of Derwentwater, were executed there.
 However, the very fact that Harley was imprisoned at the time spared him from accusations of actively taking part of the rebellion, although Jacobite prisoners were quizzed on his connections to the movement.

 Harley remained stoic and philosophical about his fate.
 Around this time he wrote to his wife, now living outside the Tower, that he was resolved to be "easy under any confinement, and as I look for no favour, so I shall do nothing towards my freedom, that may not become the character of an English gentleman".
 He pledged, "I will go out of this place with the same honour and innocence as I came into it".